-There are many places to visit in Fukuoka so I decided to put together a list of the best activities in Fukuoka.
+If you are planning a trip to Kyushu and wondering what to do in Fukuoka City, then look no further!
+I compiled a list of the best activities in Fukuoka for solo travellers with a small budget.
 Whether you only have one day or a few days, pick and choose from my list of top 25 things to do in Fukuoka and create your own itinerary for your Fukuoka trip!

 All the activities in Fukuoka are pinned in the interactive map above.
 You can find more information about each Fukuoka attraction by clicking on the individual pin.

 Tonkotsu ramen is the signature ramen throughout Kyushu where each region has its own twist to the traditional flavour.
 And in Fukuoka, the capital of Hakata ramen, the ramen features a creamy pork bone broth with thin fresh noodles.

 When you visit Fukuoka, you must try the Shiromaru Classic at Ippudo.
 Go the Ippudo’s original location and order a Shiromaru Classic bowl of ramen where it comes with a few slices of pork, half an egg and bamboo shoots.
 It costs ¥720.
 Or try the Akamaru Modern noodles for ¥820.
 The famous restaurant has many locations in Fukuoka and throughout the globe.

 There are many excellent ramen restaurants throughout Fukuoka.
 Try one or all of them!

 - Ichiran – founded in Fukuoka, there 6 locations in Fukuoka and many more locations all over Japan and overseas.
 If you are lucky, you don’t have to wait in a queue.
 Once you are at your ramen booth, order your noodles and enjoy.